Making a Wedding Request list for your DJ

 - Bride & Groom only: there are other more effective ways to introduce the bridal party.
 Keep it simple!

 - Stay Hidden: Staying out of site to the best of your ability before the Entrance is the difference between a Grand Entrance and just an announcement of the Bride and Groom.
+This also means that during pictures you try to not talk to guests. try to keep pictures separate from cocktail hour.

 - Know the Space: What door?
 Where do we walk?
 How are we walking in? important questions to ask before the moment arrives.
 Having the space ready and the DJ informed is crucial.

 - First Dance: is a nice touch.
 Some things to consider.
 You have everyone’s attention!
 Everyone is more respectful at this moment of the evening.
 Your First Dance song is the most important song of the evening.
 Make sure everyone hears it.
+A DJ can prep the crowd for a more classy first dance.

 - Using lighting or Fog: The highlight is you!
 Dry Ice fog and lighting can bring a custom look and feel.
 Sets you apart from other weddings.
 You will remember this moment long after the extra expense of special effects.